theorangepotato/programming-languages-2019/lambda-calculus-2.md

   - the binder $\lambda y$ does not capture free variables in $M$,
   - $y$ is not free in $M$,
   - $y$ is fresh for $M$.

+## Solution to selected Exercises

+$f(x)=2*x +1$ can be written as $\lambda x.SS0*x+ S0$.

 ## Homework

 - Read the lecture notes carefully.
 Work through all exercises.
 I would be grateful if you reported any typos or questions via [the issue tracker](https://github.com/alexhkurz/programming-languages-2019/issues).

+- Run the [LambdaNat parser](https://github.com/alexhkurz/programming-languages-2019/blob/master/Lambda-Calculus/LambdaNat/grammar/README.md) on some programs.
+Find different programs that have the same abstract syntax tree.

- - **(IMPORTANT)** Write a program `plus_one.lc` in LambdaNat that adds +1 to a number.
+ - (We will do this next week:) Write a program `plus_one.lc` in LambdaNat that adds +1 to a number.
 Test your program using the interpreter as described [here](https://github.com/alexhkurz/programming-languages-2019/blob/master/Lambda-Calculus/LambdaNat/README.md).